OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 Instead, I would suggest instead to try with a slightly less popular repository, for example, “azuredatastudio” and its ~2700 issues.

-But for now, let's continue with ~42k issues from Microsoft vscode's data, which I manage to load on a Sunday.
+But for now, let's continue with ~42k issues from Microsoft vscode's data, which I managed to load on a Sunday.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/vscode-metrics.png" />